tristanbatchler/COMP3702/Final exam notes.md

-**Q:** What kind of container does depth first search use?
+**Q:** What kind of container does UCS use?
 How are nodes in the container removed?

 **A:** Priority queue, nodes with a lower value (i.e. lesser numbers) are removed first.

-**Q:** Describe the steps for the UCS algorithm.

-**A:**

-- Let $I$ be a node holding the initial state of the problem and a value of $0$
-- Add $I$ to the priority queue
-- Loop:
-  - If the priority queue is empty, return failure
-  - Remove a node from the priority queue and call it $t$
-  - Mark $t$ as "explored"
-  - If $t$ holds the goal state, return success
-  - For each node $v$ that is a successor of $t$
-    - If $v$ is not yet "explored" or in the priority queue:
-      - Add $v$ to the priority queue